SophieZheng998/Risky-Bench/README.md

 - A long-horizon interactive benchmark: a suite of realistic, multi-step tasks designed to evaluate safety behaviors during complex real-world execution across varying threat assumptions.
 - An extensible and reproducible pipeline: a modular evaluation entrypoint that can be easily adapted to new environments to construct domain-specific safety assessments.

+## ⚠️ Responsible Use

+Risky-Bench is intended solely for safety research and evaluation of agentic systems.
+The attack strategies and benchmark tasks documented in this repository are based on publicly known techniques and are released to support defensive research.
+Any use of this benchmark or its associated data to facilitate real-world attacks on deployed systems is strictly prohibited.

 ---

 ## 📦 Benchmark Dataset Location